LucidtechAI/las-docs/tutorials/data_cleaning.md

-In this tutorial you will learn how to setup a simple workflow that allows you to evaluate the models performance and at the same time clean up badly labeled data.
+In this tutorial you will learn how to setup a simple workflow that allows you to evaluate the models performance and at the same time clean up poorly labeled data.
 Check out the complete folder with example values to get started [here](https://github.com/LucidtechAI/las-docs/tree/master/tutorials/data-cleaning/backend/src/).

 The workflow in this tutorial will consist of four steps:
 * automatic prediction
-* automatic comparison of the existing ground truth with the prediction to filter out badly labeled data
+* automatic comparison of the existing ground truth with the prediction to filter out poorly labeled data
 * manual verification and correction of ground truth (this will only be performed when necessary)
 * automatic feedback of the corrected ground truth back to the API